 Marijuana is a highly complex plant that contains some 500 unique compounds.
 Terpenoids give cannabis, a flowering plant, its unique and distinctive smell.
 Over 100 cannabinoids, or compounds from cannabis, are also present.
 Two of the primary components of marijuana are tetrahydrocannabinol (THC) and cannabidiol (CBD).
 THC is psychoactive and triggers the ‘high’ and CBD does not alter consciousness.
 With medical marijuana (MMJ) you typically don’t need to consume cannabis that has high levels of THC.
 Products can range from nearly all CBD, to half and half blends and onto some variations that focus more on the THC element.
 In general, MMJ typically has higher CBD content than recreational varieties.
 You can check this store if you are looking for smoking accessories.
+And if you are looking for dry herb vapes to consume cannabis then try quality vapes from yocanvaporizer.com.

 Getting a Medical Marijuana Card